tarwn/lessthandot-hugo/blogs/content/posts/2016-03-18-mvvm-the-user-as-an-asynchronous-api.md

 ```

-Clicking the &#8220;Save&#8221; button updates some local values that will be used to modify the display, then calls saveShippingAddress on the service, which returns a promise.
+Clicking the “Save” button updates some local values that will be used to modify the display, then calls saveShippingAddress on the service, which returns a promise.
 Once that service call is complete and the promise is resolved successfully, the display is updated again accordingly.

 A test for the save method could then look like this: